BriskenFinancials/use-case-template/cards/UC10000426-S-01-train-key-users-on-sap-mbc-functionality.md

 # Train key users on SAP MBC functionality

 Schedule training sessions with the customers key users, ensuring all participants are available.
 Develop training materials, including user guides, video tutorials, and hands-on exercises.
-This enables: You will be able to confidently Schedule training sessions with the customers key users, ensuring all participants are available
+You will be able to confidently Schedule training sessions with the customers key users, ensuring all participants are available

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-01-top.png)